yan-soon/tp/docs/UserGuide.md

 ### Search for a Required Module : `search`

-Search for a required module in the Computer Science syllabus using the module code and display the module details in the `Command Line Display`.
+Search for a required module in the Computer Science curriculum using the module code and display the module details in the `Command Line Display`.

 The following module details will be displayed:
 - module code